RobertRostohar/SDS-Framework/schema/README.md

 # SDS File Format

 The **SDS Framework** uses a binary data format to store the individual data streams.

+The binary data consists of records (variable size).
+Each record contains:
+ - timestamp: record timestamp in milliseconds (32-bit unsigned integer, little endian)
+ - data_size: number of data bytes in the record (32-bit unsigned integer, little endian)
+ - data: data stream in the record

 The content of the data stream is described in a YAML metadata file that is created by the user.

 ## YML Format